Online game: First-person shooter game (FPS)

 During the 1990s, online games started to move from a wide variety of LAN protocols (such as IPX) and onto the Internet using the TCP/IP protocol.
 Doom popularized the concept of a deathmatch, where multiple players battle each other head-to-head, as a new form of online game.
 Since Doom, many first-person shooter games contain online components to allow deathmatch or arena style play.
 And by popularity, first person shooter games are becoming more and more widespread around the world.
 As games became more realistic and competitive, an e-sports community was born.
-Games like Counter-Strike, Halo, Call of Duty: Advanced Warfare, Quake Live and Unreal Tournament are popular with these tournaments.
+Games like Counter-Strike, Halo, Call of Duty, Quake Live and Unreal Tournament are popular with these tournaments.
 These tournaments have a range of winnings from money to hardware.

 Expansion of hero shooters, a sub-genre of shooter games, happened in 2016 when several developers released or announced their hero shooter multiplayer online game.
 Hero shooters have been considered to have strong potential as an esport, as a large degree of skill and coordination arises from the importance of teamwork.
 Some notable examples include Battleborn, Overwatch, Paladins and Valorant.